Ultimate Guide on HMRC Self Employed Business Tax

-An individual who starts working independently is termed as a sole trader.
+An individual who starts working independently is termed as a Self Employed or sole trader.
 The definition doesn’t change even if the individual has not informed the HM Revenue and Customs (HMRC) about the same.
-A sole trader must register with HMRC and abide by the rules for self-employment tax and National Insurance.
-Apart from operating as a sole trader, an individual can either turn into a partner in a business partnership or form a limited company.
-Once operating through a limited company, an individual is both an owner and an employee of the company and hence, there are different taxation rules and National Insurance contributions.
+A Self Employed must register with HMRC and abide by the rules for HMRC self-employment business tax and National Insurance.
+Apart from operating as a Self Employed, an individual can either turn into a partner in a business partnership or form a limited company.
+Once operating through a limited company, an individual is both an owner and an employee of the company and hence, there are different HMRC Business taxation rules and National Insurance contributions.

 Also, once an individual starts operating as a sole trader or self employed, it becomes imperative to complete a self assessment tax return each year and pay the National insurance (NI) contribution.
 Registering with the HMRC is a fairly simple process and there is very little paperwork involved and a sole trader does not have to pay any company formation cost.
 However, a sole trader needs to formally register with HMRC, and assume responsibility to pay his/her income tax and National Insurance liabilities.